-h) With respect to the other matters to be included in the Auditors' Report in accordance with the requirements of section 197(16) of the Act, as amended:

-We are informed that the provisions of Section 197 read with Schedule V of the Act, relating to managerial remuneration are not applicable to the Company, being a Government Company, in terms of Ministry of Corporate Affairs Notification no. G.S.R.
-463 (E) dated June 5, 2015.

-- i) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
-The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements - Refer Note 36 B to the standalone financial statements. - ii.
-The Company has made provision, as required under the applicable law or Indian accounting standards, for material foreseeable losses, if any, on long term contracts including derivative contracts Refer Note 17 to standalone financial statements. - iii.
+- h) With respect to the other matters to be included in the Auditors' Report in accordance with the requirements of section 197(16) of the Act, as amended: - We are informed that the provisions of Section 197 read with Schedule V of the Act, relating to managerial remuneration are not applicable to the Company, being a Government Company, in terms of Ministry of Corporate Affairs Notification no. G.S.R.
+463 (E) dated June 5, 2015. - i) With respect to the other matters to be included in the Auditors' Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements Refer Note 36 B to the standalone financial statements. - ii.
+The Company has made provision, as required under the applicable law or Indian accounting standards, for material foreseeable losses, if any, on long term contracts including derivative contracts Refer Note 17 to standalone financial statements - iii.
 There has been no delay in transferring the amount, required to be transferred to the Investor Education and Protection Fund by the Company.

-Place of Signature: New Delhi Date: 17th May, 2019 For V SANKAR AIYAR & CO.
+For S.K.
+MEHTA & CO.
 Chartered Accountants (Firm Regn.
-No.109208W)

-(CA. M.S.
-BALACHANDRAN)

-Partner

-For CK PRUSTY & ASSOCIATES Chartered Accountants (Firm Regn.
+No. 000478N) For V SANKAR AIYAR & CO.
+Chartered Accountants (Firm Regn.
+No.109208W) For CK PRUSTY & ASSOCIATES

+Chartered Accountants

+(Firm Regn.
 No. 323220E)